Herpes zoster (shingles) vaccine: Canadian Immunization Guide

 Contraindications

-Both LZV and RZV are contraindicated in persons with a history of anaphylaxis after previous administration of the vaccine.
-They are also contraindicated in persons with proven immediate or anaphylactic hypersensitivity to any component of the vaccine or its container.
+RZV is contraindicated in persons with a history of anaphylaxis after previous administration of the vaccine and in persons with proven immediate or anaphylactic hypersensitivity to any component of the vaccine or its container.
 Refer to Contents of Immunizing Agents Authorized for Use in Canada in Part 1.

 Refer to Immunization of Immunocompromised Persons in Part 3 for more detailed information.